NicFord1/it140-py-TextBasedGame/pseudocode.md

     SET the game map
         map format is [room]: {[direction: room][1..4], [item: 'item name']}[8..n]

-    SET the available items to be empty
-    SET the collected items to be empty
-    SET the current room to be the start room

     FUNCTION showStory
         Pass In: nothing
         SHOW game story to user